 This web page shows only a small excerpt of our Rigbee research.
-Another 134 words (10 lines of text) covering the years 1570, 1600, 1620, 1694 and 1659 are included under the topic Early Rigbee History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1570, 1600, 1594, 1650, 1620, 1694, 1659 and 1671 are included under the topic Early Rigbee History in all our PDF Extended History products and printed products wherever possible.

 Rigbee Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Rigbee have been found, including Rigbye, Rigbie, Rigby and others.

 Early Notables of the Rigbee family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Rigbee Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Rigbee, or a variant listed above: